elixir-europe/infectious-diseases-toolkit/human-biomolecular-data/data-analysis.md

 ## Postprocessing

 The postprocessing part refers to the steps taken after the initial analysis to refine and interpret the results.
-Post-processing steps are important because they can help to identify biological patterns and relationships that were not apparent in the initial analysis, and to ensure that the results are biologically meaningful and reproducible.
+Postprocessing steps are important because they can help to identify biological patterns and relationships that were not apparent in the initial analysis, and to ensure that the results are biologically meaningful and reproducible.

 ### Considerations